-In some cases, the position and pose of the corpse may indicate on the circumstances of the criminal or non-criminal incident.
-That is why it is important to keep in mind that the criminal may put the corpse in a certain position or pose by the criminal on purpose.
+In some cases, the position and pose of the corpse may indicate the circumstances of the criminal or non-criminal incident.
+That is why it is important to keep in mind that the criminal may put the corpse in a certain position or pose on purpose.

-Objects on the corpse and in the immediate surroundings next to the corpse.
+Objects on a corpse and in the immediate surroundings next to a corpse

 At this stage the expert describes only those objects that are lying on the corpse itself or are in contact with it, particularly objects (weapon, tool, object) that may have been the cause of injury.
 Some objects may be directly in the body (a gag in the mouth, a knife in a wound, etc.).
 It is prohibited to take out such objects.
-All the knots on a rope, shoe laces, etc. that are found in place of incident and that are related to the incident must be preserved.
+All the knots on a rope, shoelaces, etc. that are found at the crime scene and that are related to the incident must be preserved.
 Some objects may be fixed in the hand of the corpse (a knife, a gun, a wisp of hair, etc.).
-These objects must be closely examined, recorded and seized.
+These objects must be closely examined, recorded and collected.

-It is not uncommon that traces of blood, urine, vomit mass, brain matter, etc. are found near the corpse.
+It is not uncommon that traces of blood, urine, vomit mass, brain matter are found near the corpse.
 It is necessary to describe their position relative to a specific part of the body, the color, the form and the size of such traces.

-Clothing and shoes.
+Clothing and shoes

 The description of the clothing of the corpse is conducted in a specific order: from top to bottom, from outside to inside.
 It is strongly forbidden to take off any garments of clothing, only unzipping, uplifting and lowering of clothing is allowed (all actions must be recorded in the protocol).